 An article published in Cell magazine in 2013 outlined nine Hallmarks of Aging.

 Antagonistic Hallmarks (initially compensate for primary hallmarks, but eventually become harmful)

+But geriatricians know there is value in measuring effective age.
 Doctors often look at gait speed to predict how well a person is doing.
 Generally speaking, the slower a person walks, the greater the risk for disease and death.
 Measuring gait speed is an element of a geriatric assessment.
 People with slow gait speeds have smaller brains and perform worse on cognitive tests than fast walkers.

-Walking speed even is a useful insight into middle-aged people.
+Walking speed is a useful insight into middle-aged people.
 Researchers found that people with a slow walk had progressively aged more rapidly up to age 45 than faster walkers had.
 They concluded gait speed in middle age indicated a propensity to lifelong brain health.